Anesthesia (2015 film): Reception

-On Rotten Tomatoes, Anesthesia has a score of 25%, an average rating of 4.76/10, based on 44 reviews.
+On Rotten Tomatoes, Anesthesia has a score of 27% with an average rating of 4.8/10, based on 45 reviews.
 The website's critics consensus reads: "Anesthesias incredible cast is wasted on a sloppily-assembled drama whose grand ambitions are undermined by a flawed screenplay."
-Metacritic gives the film a score of 55 out of 100, sampled from 19 reviews, signifying "mixed or average reviews".Anesthesia premiered at the 2015 Tribeca Film Festival to generally positive reviews.
+Metacritic gives the film a score of 55 out of 100, sampled from 19 reviews, signifying "mixed or average" reviews.Anesthesia premiered at the 2015 Tribeca Film Festival to generally positive reviews.
 Dan Callahan of TheWrap gave the film a positive review and praised the performances: "Writer-director Tim Blake Nelson avoids sentimentality in a contemporary drama suffused with anger and vitality" and "It is the anger that runs through 'Anesthesia' that gives it its flavor, its mood, and its ultimate gravity.
 This film demands to be taken very seriously, and it earns that right.
 The woebegone despair that is ever-present in Nelson’s face on screen also suffuses the best of his writing here as well as in his direction of Stewart, with whom he joins forces very dynamically."

 John DeFore of The Hollywood Reporter wrote: "Any viewer entering the film without wanting to hug Waterston will have a crush by the picture's end, with the actor perfectly embodying a flavor of learned humanism that carries us through a couple of more abstractly angst discussions of society's decay."

 David D'Arcy of Screen International praised the film as well: "This finely acted, tender, drama is one of the surprises of the Tribeca Film Festival" and "No surprise, acting is the film’s most obvious strength.
 Probably due to a low budget and the many schedules that Nelson had to juggle, the style is remarkably natural."